 French and Spanish: In the Fourth Grade French and Spanish classes, students acquire phrases related to family, pets, colors, sizes, and their personal likes and dislikes.
 The students start with simple conversations including greetings, personal descriptions, and using question words.
 Fourth Graders further develop their listening comprehension, speaking, reading, and writing skills through storytelling techniques, personalized conversations, songs, and communicative games.
 Students acquire a foundation of high-frequency words and useful language structures that they will continue to build upon as they move through the Middle School French or Spanish curriculum.

-Recorder: For half the year, Fourth Grade students meet in small groups for Recorder Mini, a practical application of music theory concepts.
-Their repertoire is rich and diverse, reflecting the journey the students are taking in their social studies core curriculum from Ancient Egypt throughout time and place.
-Students learn music from around the world, including the Middle East and Africa, allowing them to explore more chromatic melodies based on modal scales, maqams, and mixed meters.
-The year culminates with an interactive concert attendance in Carnegie Hall’s LinkUp program with the St. Luke Symphony Orchestra.
+Recorder: For part of the year, Fourth Grade students meet in small groups for Recorder Mini, a practical application of music theory concepts.
+Their repertoire is rich and diverse, reflecting the journey the students are taking in their social studies core curriculum. to Ancient Egypt Students explore more chromatic Middle Eastern melodies based on modal scales, maqams, and mixed meters.

 Music Theory and Choir: All students in the Fourth and Fifth Grades participate in the Far Brook Choir.
 Choir provides an opportunity to merge note-reading skills with the voice, study sight-singing, theory, vocal tone development and begin choral part-singing, and track words and notes on the musical score while following a conductor.
 Students work on music for the Thanksgiving Processional in the fall semester, studying repertoire focusing on the harvest, which they perform with the more advanced ensemble, Group.
 The Spring Concert provides an opportunity for the Choir to sing alone, without the assistance of the older students, in a formal concert setting exploring themed-repertoire.
 Learning about their unique instruments – their voices – and how to produce and support a beautiful singing tone is an important goal throughout their choral life at Far Brook.